+ A | - A

 Futon

-Because of the minimalistic approach in interior design, much Japanese furniture is multi-functional.
+Because of the minimalistic approach to interior design, many Japanese furniture are multi-functional.
 The most popular and known item is the futon bed.

 Accessories